Phuket Vegetarian Festival 2014 Schedule

-Blog post about the festival : Phuket Vegetarian Festival 2012
+Blog post about the vegetarian festival 2012 : Phuket Vegetarian Festival 2012

 I have written loads about the vegetarian festival on this blog in the past and there are hundreds of photos on the blog and on my Flickr photo pages.
 For general information about Phuket's most bizarre / interesting festival start here: